gkjohnson/urdf-loaders/javascript/API.md

 loadMeshCb = null: ( pathToModel: string, manager: LoadingManager, onComplete: ( obj: Object3D, err: Error ) => void ) => void
 ```

 An optional function that can be used to override the default mesh loading functionality.
-The default loader is specified at `URDFLoader.defaultMeshLoader`.
+The default loader is specified at `URDFLoader.defaultMeshLoader`. `pathToModel` is the url to load the model from. `manager` is the THREE.js `LoadingManager` used by the `URDFLoader`. `onComplete` is called with the mesh once the geometry has been loaded.

 ### .fetchOptions